jeshuaerickson/holidayhack2020/README.md

 [Objective #1](screenshots/objective-1-completed.jpg)

+There is a photo of Santa's Desk on that billboard with his personal gift list.
+What gift is Santa planning on getting Josh Wright for the holidays?
+Talk to Jingle Ringford at the bottom of the mountain for advice.

 - First stop in the Holiday Hack challenge!
 I talked to Jingle Ringleford and downloaded the billboard image.
 - I used the tool suggested in the hint.
 Took several attempts at twirling and untwirling before I could see what was on the list for him.
 - Once I saw what was on the list, I read it as "poxmark", but had no idea if this was a thing, so I googled it.
 YUP!
 A very interesting thing at that. :)

 ## Objective No. 2: Investigate S3 Bucket

+When you unwrap the over-wrapped file, what text string is inside the package?
+Talk to Shinny Upatree in front of the castle for hints on this challenge.

 - Added wrapper3000 to the wordlist
 - Found this bucket (wrapper3000) and the file "package"